Political Stability and Its Impact on

 in property prices and a noticeable decline in buying and selling activity.

-Investors adopt a cautious approach, waiting for clarity before making
+Investors adopt a cautious approach, waiting for clarity before making decisions,

-enjoys years of steady governance and predictable policies, the property market
+years of steady governance and predictable policies, the property market

 experiences sustainable growth.
 Land and housing prices appreciate gradually,